shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 [RESEARCH_V3.md](RESEARCH_V3.md) set these before the run:

 * **Promising** if the median out-of-sample Sharpe is above zero *and* the count of PSR > 0.95 pairs after Benjamini-Hochberg exceeds the null expectation.
-Median -0.140 and zero discoveries: **not met**.
+As implemented, that count is the number of Benjamini-Hochberg discoveries at 10% on `1 - PSR`, which is zero; no pair reached PSR > 0.95 either (highest 0.910).
+With a median of -0.140: **not met**.
 * **Not promising** if the median is at or below zero across at least 50 baskets.
 All 60 pairs were evaluated and 42 traded.
 The median across those 42 is -0.140; the 18 that never traded have no Sharpe ratio, and counting them as zero gives a median of 0.00 across all 60, still at or below zero: **met**.
+  The criterion did not say how to treat baskets that never trade, so this is an interpretation; counting them as zero puts the median exactly on the boundary, and either reading gives the same verdict.

-So the pre-registered conclusion stands: **daily cointegration pairs trading on this universe, with these costs, does not work**, and the three v3 rules did not change that.
-They did what they were designed to do, which was narrower: the hedging filter removed 102 directional folds, the 36-day time stop closed 69 of the 542 trades, and risk per trade became comparable across pairs.
-The 10% loss stop never fired: once positions were hedged and sized by risk, no trade lost 10% of the equity it was sized on.
+So the conclusion under the pre-registered criteria stands: **daily cointegration pairs trading on this universe, with these costs, does not work**, and the three v3 rules did not change that.
+Two of them did what they were designed to do, which was narrower: the hedging filter removed 102 directional folds, and the 36-day time stop closed 69 of the 542 trades.
+Volatility targeting mostly could not act: 39 of the 42 traded pairs had a median formation-window spread volatility below the 10% target, so `max_gross: 1.0` capped most of their positions, and risk per trade was not made comparable across pairs.
+The 10% loss stop never fired: once positions were hedged and held to at most 1x gross on these quiet spreads, no trade lost 10% of the equity it was sized on.
 (The z-score stop fired 10 times.)
 Cleaner risk, same absent edge.

 ## What would change the conclusion

 Not another parameter.
-The result says the gross edge at daily frequency is roughly the size of the spread you cross, so the next versions have to change the economics, not the settings:
+The result says the gross edge in stable spreads at daily frequency is about one twentieth of the cost of trading it, so the next versions have to change the economics, not the settings:

 * a shorter holding frequency, where the spread is larger relative to costs (intraday, or at least execution at the open with limit orders);